United States biological weapons program: In civilian venues

-Between 1941 and the mid 1960s, some medical experiments were conducted on a large scale on civilians who had not consented to participate.
+Between 1941 and the mid-1960s, some medical experiments were conducted on a large scale on civilians who had not consented to participate.
 Often, these experiments took place in urban areas in order to test dispersion methods.
 Questions were raised about detrimental health effects after experiments in San Francisco, California, were followed by a spike in hospital visits.
 The San Francisco test involved a U.S. Navy ship that in 1951 sprayed Serratia marcescens from the bay; it traveled more than 30 miles.
 In 1977, however, the Centers for Disease Control and Prevention reported that there was no association between the testing and the occurrence of pneumonia or influenza.

 Scientists tested biological agents, including Bacillus globigii, which were thought to be harmless, at public places such as subways.
 Light bulbs containing Bacillus globigii were dropped in New York City's subway system; the result was strong enough to affect people prone to illness (also known as Subway Experiment).
 Based on the circulation measurements, thousands of people would have been killed if a dangerous microbe was released in the same manner.
 Another dispersion test involved laboratory personnel disguised as passengers spraying harmless bacteria in Washington National Airport.

 A jet aircraft released material over Victoria, Texas, that was monitored in the Florida Keys.

 GAO Report

 In February 2008, the Government Accountability Office (GAO) released report GAO-08-366 titled, "Chemical and Biological Defense, DOD and VA Need to Improve Efforts to Identify and Notify Individuals Potentially Exposed during Chemical and Biological Tests."
 The report stated that tens of thousands of military personnel and civilians may have been exposed to biological and chemical substances through DOD tests.
 In 2003, the DOD reported it had identified 5,842 military personnel and estimated 350 civilians as being potentially exposed during the testing, known as Project 112.

-The GAO scolded the U.S. Department of Defense's (DOD) 2003 decision to stop searching for people affected by the tests was premature.
+The GAO scolded the U.S. Department of Defense's (DOD) 2003 decision to stop searching for people affected by the tests as premature.
 The GAO report also found that the DoD made no effort to inform civilians of exposure, and that the United States Department of Veterans Affairs (VA) is failing to use available resources to inform veterans of possible exposure or to determine if they were deceased.
 After the DoD halted efforts to find those who may have been affected by the tests, veteran health activists and others identified approximately 600 additional individuals who were potentially exposed during Project 112.
 Some of the individuals were identified after the GAO reviewed records stored at the Dugway Proving Ground, others were identified by the Institute of Medicine.
-Many of the newly identified suffer from long term illnesses that may have been caused by the biological or chemical testing.
+Many of the newly identified suffer from long-term illnesses that may have been caused by the biological or chemical testing.